UXARRAY/uxarray/README.md

 ## Intended Functionality for Grids

-* Support for reading and writing UGRID, SCRIP and Exodus formatted grids.
+* Support for reading and writing UGRID, SCRIP ESMF, and Exodus formatted grids.
 * Support for reading and writing shapefiles.
 * Support for arbitrary structured and unstructured grids on the sphere, including latitude-longitude grids, grids with only partial coverage of